RxSwiftCommunity/RxMultipeer/README.md

 websockets.
 At the moment it only comes with support for Apple's MultipeerConnectivity, however you can easily write your own adapters for different protocols.

+Please note that NKMultipeer makes heavy use of [RxSwift](https://github.com/kzaher/RxSwift) which you should read up on if unfamiliar with Rx* libraries.

 ## Example code

 ### @TODO : Testing